Moldavian Bull's Heads: Scarcity and legacy

 The stamps were reprinted several times, and also forged in Romania and abroad.
 Captain Costică Moroiu was one of these forgers.
 In 1881, the same year he founded the Romanian Philatelic Society, he created 1858-design stamps with values of 15, 45, 90 and 135 para.
 In 1883, stationed at Mangalia, he sold stamps with his own design at a brisk pace, evading punishment.
 In 1889, prosecutors entered the press of Universul newspaper, where they found dies for and thousands of copies of Bull's Head stamps.
 Arrested and sent to Văcărești Prison, he attempted suicide.
 Moroiu was released for lack of evidence, having argued that all his customers knew the stamps were forgeries.

 The stamps have been admired at various expositions, including at what is now Sala Dalles in 1932 for their 75th anniversary, and at the Postal Palace in 1958 for their centenary.
 The original dies survive and are on display at the philatelic museum.
+Celebrations of the centenary were approved at the highest echelons of the Romanian Workers' Party, in a meeting attended by Gheorghe Gheorghiu-Dej, Leonte Răutu and Emil Bodnăraș, among others.

 Vasile Voiculescu's 1947 short story Capul de zimbru and Lucian Pintilie's 2006 film Tertium non datur both feature the Bull's Head stamp as one of their themes.